boxyhq/jackson/README.md

 SAML Jackson can be used with any web application to integrate the **Single Sign-On (SSO) authentication.**

 There are two ways to integrate SAML Jackson into an application.
 Depending on your use case, you can choose either of them. <br>
-1. [separate service](https://boxyhq.com/docs/jackson/deploy/#as-a-separate-service) (Next.js application) Admin Portal out of the box for managing SSO and Directory Sync connections.
+1. [Separate service](https://boxyhq.com/docs/jackson/deploy/#as-a-separate-service) (Next.js application) Admin Portal out of the box for managing SSO and Directory Sync connections.
 2. [NPM library](https://boxyhq.com/docs/jackson/deploy/#as-a-separate-service) as an embedded library in your application.

 SAML/OIDC SSO service